-An arbitrarily large number of IWFs can be connected to an ATM network, although for reasons of clarity and simplicity, the figure shows only two IWFs.
+An arbitrarily large number of IWFs can be connected to an ATM network, although for reasons of clarity and simplicity, Figure 2.2-1 shows only two IWFs.
 The purpose of the IWFs is to adapt the incoming signals from the narrowband networks into a suitable format for carriage over the ATM networks and vice versa.
 ATM connections are set up over the ATM networks between appropriate IWFs to support the desired number of adapted 64 kbit/s narrowband channels.